-New Notes: LISTSERV 15.5 and following supports (and has enabled by default) password encryption for its SIGNUP files.
-This means that installing LISTSERV 15.5 will encrypt the passwords in your SIGNUP files, which is not backwardly-compatible with earlier versions of LISTSERV.
+Notes: LISTSERV 16.0 supports (and has enabled by default) password encryption for its SIGNUP files.
+This means that installing LISTSERV 16.0 will encrypt the passwords in your SIGNUP files, which is not backwardly-compatible with earlier versions of LISTSERV.
 The encrypted passwords are not recoverable, and the PWC QUERY command run against an address with an encrypted password will simply return the information that the address in question has a password set.
 The only method of "recovering" a lost encrypted password is for either the user to issue a PW REP command or the site maintainer to issue a PWC REP command to change the existing password.

-Password encryption can be disabled by setting the site configuration variable SIGNUP\ENCRYPT\PASSWORDS (Boolean) to 0.
+Password encryption can be disabled by setting the site configuration variable SIGNUP_ENCRYPT_PASSWORDS (Boolean) to 0.
 This can be done prior to upgrading.
-See the information for SIGNUP\ENCRYPT\PASSWORDS in the Site Configuration Keyword Reference document.
+See the information for SIGNUP_ENCRYPT_PASSWORDS in the Site Configuration Keyword Reference document.

 SYSTEM.CATALOG is used by LISTSERV to register system files; it should not be modified, as it is always shipped with new versions and will thus overwrite itself.
 Instead, SITE.CATALOG should be used to register files and list file archive catalogs (listname.CATALOG) for users to retrieve.
-(SITE.CATALOG is not shipped with LISTSERV; please Section 8 File and Notebook Archives for details.)
+(SITE.CATALOG is not shipped with LISTSERV; please Section 15 File and Notebook Archives for details.)

 DEFAULT.MAILTPL and DEFAULT.WWWTPL are the files from which LISTSERV gets its default mail templates and default web templates for responses to user input.
-See Section 9 Creating and Editing Mail and Web Templates for details.
+See Section 14 Creating and Editing Templates Manually for details.